brevis-network/prover-network-contracts/docs/frontend_guide.md

 ```

 #### APIs

+The two major APIs for explorer frontend to use are:
 ```solidity
 // Lifetime totals
 function getProverStatsTotal(address prover) external view returns (ProverStats memory);
 // Recent stats for the CURRENT epoch + its start timestamp function getProverRecentStats(address prover) external view returns (ProverStats memory stats, uint64 startAt);
 ```
-More stats related view functions can be found at [IBrevisMarket.sol](../src/market/IBrevisMarket.sol#L425-L473)
+More stats-related view functions can be found at [IBrevisMarket.sol](../src/market/IBrevisMarket.sol#L425-L473)

 #### Semantics
 - wins: incremented on assignment changes during reveal; reflects how many requests a prover was assigned (won).